SAP-samples/teched2025-AD165/exercises/ex3/README.md

 3. Now move on to the 3rd step **Refine Solution Proposal** by clicking on it in the top wizard breadcrumb.
 Similar to last 2 steps, add the widget --> card --> **Refined Solution**.
 <br>![save step UI](/exercises/ex3/images/03_04_0070.png)

+> [!NOTE]
+> Ignore any error messages (error strip) you see on the UI card during the design process (in this step or subsequent steps).
+These warnings are expected because the card validation logic lacks the full context of prior steps.
+The errors will not appear at runtime for the end-user.

-In this step, the users should refine the **Solution Proposal** with the help of AI which pre-generates the solution text for the user to make their respective changes.
+In this step, the users would refine the **Solution Proposal** with the help of AI which pre-generates the solution text for the user to make their respective changes.

 4. Navigate to next and final step **Review and Publish Idea** and add the **Publish idea** card to it, similar to all the steps above.
 <br>![save step UI](/exercises/ex3/images/03_04_0080.png)